-At some point during your employment, you may need to request a leave of absence from work.
-It could be for one of a variety of reasons: from personal or family health problems, the birth or adoption of a child, relief from excessive job stress, loss of a loved one, to the pursuit of a hobby or a desire to travel.
+At some point, you may need to request a leave of absence from work.
+It could be for one of a variety of reasons: personal or family health problems, the birth or adoption of a child, relief from excessive job stress, the loss of a loved one, or the desire to travel or pursue a hobby.

 What Is a Leave of Absence?

-Other than for leaves covered by The Family and Medical Leave Act (FMLA), military duty, jury duty and some other particular circumstances, your employer is not required to approve your request – nor are they required to provide paid personal leave.
+Other than for leaves covered by The Family and Medical Leave Act (FMLA), military duty, jury duty, and some other particular circumstances, federal law does not require your employer to approve your request, nor are they required to provide paid personal leave.

-Regardless of why you're asking for a leave, it's important to approach the request properly to create minimal backlash and maintain your good standing at work.
+Regardless of why you're asking for a leave of absence, it's important to approach the request properly so you can get the leave approved and maintain your good standing at work:

 How to Request a Leave of Absence

-Here are some tips for requesting a leave of absence, with letter examples you can use to get ideas for your own correspondence.
+Below are some tips for requesting a leave of absence, with examples of letters you can use to get ideas for your own correspondence.

-1. Know your rights prior to scheduling a discussion with your employer.
-Research your organization's policy regarding leaves of absence and determine if your situation is addressed under the policy.
+Research your organization's policy regarding leaves of absence and determine whether your situation is addressed under the policy.
 Here are some things to keep in mind:

-- The Family and Medical Leave Act (FMLA) requires employers to provide employees with time off (without pay) for serious family and personal medical conditions requiring care, as well as the birth, adoption, or placement of a child into foster care, and emergencies arising from a family member’s active military duty.
+- The Family and Medical Leave Act requires employers to provide employees with time off (without pay) for serious family and personal medical conditions requiring care, for the birth or adoption of a child or the placement of a child into foster care with the employee, and for emergencies arising from a family member’s active military duty.

-- Employees are also entitled to a leave of absence for jury duty or if they are called into active military duty.
+- Employees are also entitled to a leave of absence for jury duty or if they're called into active military duty.